tmkarol/CorralBlaster/readme.txt

 		To make our game flow more smoothly, we also looked into other, new JavaScript functions, such as timeout().
 Timeout allowed us to pause the JavaScript for a set amount of time.
 We used this so that Blaster would not take his turn instantly after the player, but would instead wait a moment so it looked more like playing against another human.
+-Movement AI
+		The AI that allows Blaster to take his turn is a random AI.
+It selects from any of the bordering cells that do not have a wall.
+A list of potential cells is made and a random number is generated for the actual choice.